Adolphee/WebDevProject/README.md

 # WebDevProject

 The assignment was to choose between an online store or a blogging website.
-I know how everybody always chooses the online store for a project to I chose differently and ended up being the only one who did this.
+I know how everybody always chooses the online store for a project so I chose differently and ended up being the only one who did this.

 The rules: